kboul/openlayers-popup/README.md

 # OpenlayersPopup

+Click on map & get location coordinates using openlayers 6.x, jQuery, popovers from bootstrap & Angular 10.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.1.

 ## Development server